josephmachado/docker_for_data_engineers/README.md

 ## Running on GitHub codespaces

+**Important**❗ Make sure you shut down your codespace instance, they can cost money! (pricing ref](https://github.com/features/codespaces)

 You can run our data infra in a GitHub Codespace container as shown below.

 1. Clone this repo, and click on `Code` -> `New Codespace` in the GitHub repo page.